How do I apply for admissions?

 You must complete the Accommodations Request Form along with Verification of Disability form(s) and any supporting documentation.
 Either return or email the forms to the Student Access Coordinator at the campus where you attend or plan to attend.

-Generally, you should ask for services six weeks before the semester you intend to enroll at Davenport.
+Davenport asks that you request services at least six weeks before the semester you intend to enroll at Davenport.
+However, Davenport will consider all requests regardless of when submitted.
 You are welcome to visit any Davenport location and discuss required documentation, types of accommodations, or the academic and physical requirements of your chosen program.

 After you have gone through the process of verifying your disability, you will receive an Instructor’s Documentation of Accommodations (IDA.)
 Generally, the Instructor’s Documentation of Accommodations (IDA) is valid for two academic years.
 It is up to you to speak with each instructor to coordinate receipt of accommodations.
 If needed, the Student Access Coordinator will act as a liaison with an instructor and other campus departments, at your request, to assure compliance with accommodation requests.